-Furthermore, the SEC is expected to propose in early 2022 mandatory climate risk disclosures for publicly held banks.
-FSOC issued a report calling climate risk an “emerging threat to the financial stability of the United States” and recommending the regulators issue additional regulation and guidance on climate risks including using scenario analysis, where appropriate, as a tool for assessing climate-related financial risks.
+Much of this pressure stems from an FSOC report which concluded climate change is an “emerging threat to the financial stability of the United States” and recommended the regulators issue additional regulation and guidance on climate risks including using scenario analysis, where appropriate, as a tool for assessing climate-related financial risks.